jackiewoodall/jackiewoodall.github.io/about.md

 permalink: /about/
 ---

-Software developer by day; caped crusader at night.
+A mild-mannered software developer by day; caped crusader at night.
 Contact information in the footer.

 This is a collection of personal GitHub projects.